Kan will be doing our annual inventory from Dec 16-31st. Fulfillment will be paused during this time.

 Connect with a practitioner to find out what products are best for you and gain access to product pricing.

 Four Cold Extremities addresses a variety of patterns resulting from constrained Qi in the Interior.
-These indications range from a very simple presentation of occasional cold extremities (below the elbows and knees), to Liver and Spleen disharmony accompanied by an excess,wiry pulse, to patterns where constrained Qi is present with contradictory signs like Hot/Cold or Dryness/Dampness.
+These indications range from a very simple presentation of occasional cold extremities (below the elbows and knees), to Liver and Spleen disharmony accompanied by an excess, wiry pulse, to patterns where constrained Qi is present with contradictory signs like Hot/Cold or Dryness/Dampness.
 The common ground for this formula is constrained or stagnant Qi in the Interior, supported by the appearance of an excess pulse with occasional frigid or cold extremities.

 The goal of the formula is to regulate Qi by venting Heat, releasing the constrained Qi.
 These are the two primary functions of the chief herb, Bupleurum root.
 It moves the Liver Qi while simultaneously venting to the Exterior.
 It lifts the clear Yang, which allows the turbid Yin to descend and harmonizes the Qi mechanisms.

 Bitter orange immature fruit, the deputy, regulates Liver Qi stagnation and disperses accumulation, especially of the Middle Burner, supports the Spleen, and breaks up constrained Qi in the Interior of the body.
 White peony root, the assistant, nourishes Blood and Liver, and smooths the movement of Qi throughout the body.
 This herb holds things in, in contrast to the chief herb Bupleurum root, which disperses.
 The combination disseminates Liver Qi without injuring Liver Yin.
-When the Liver is nourished, so are the sinews, muscles and tendons, a direct
+When the Liver is nourished, so are the sinews, muscles and tendons, a direct reflection of the interaction between the Liver (sinews and tendons) and Spleen (muscles).
+Honey fried Chinese licorice root and rhizome harmonizes the properties of the other herbs in the formula, but also strengthens the Spleen and Middle Burner Qi.

 Four Cold Extremities disperses while also astringing and nourishing, facilitating both ascent and descent, moving Yang while supporting Yin, moving the Liver while supporting the Spleen.